Exercise For Metabolic Syndrome

 How many drugs would be needed to match those results?!!

-• Cycling: The HERITAGE Family Study revealed that riding a stationary bicycle at a fairly high intensity for 50 minutes per day, 3 days per week, produced improvements in all parameters of the metabolic syndrome except for low HDL-cholesterol levels.
+The HERITAGE Family Study revealed that riding a stationary bicycle at a fairly high intensity for 50 minutes a day, 3 days per week, produced improvements in all parameters of the metabolic syndrome except for low HDL-cholesterol levels.
 At the end of this 20-week study, 32 of the 105 subjects were no longer classified as having metabolic syndrome (Katzmarzyk PT, et al. 2003).

-Resistance exercise (eg., weight lifting) is also beneficial for metabolic syndrome, but the results are less predictable:
+Resistance exercise (eg., weight lifting) is also beneficial for metabolic syndrome, but the results are less predictable than for aerobic exercise:

 A study conducted at Duke University evaluated 234 subjects with metabolic syndrome.
 They were separated into 3 groups: